moneroexamples/compile-monero-09-on-ubuntu-16-04/README.md

 #

 # compile the release version.
-make release # or make -j number_of_threads, e.g., make -j 2
+make # or make -j number_of_threads, e.g., make -j 2

 # alternatively `make release` can be used instead of `make`.
 This compiles
 # the source code without compiling unique tests which is faster, and can